j-d0g/mistral-7b-nli/HUB_README.md

 ## Intended Use

 These models are designed for NLI tasks where understanding the reasoning process (via CoT) is valuable.
-The main differences between the ablations:
+The main differences between the variants:

-- **Ablation 0**: Good general-purpose model with balance of performance and reasoning
+- **Ablation 0 Best**: Good overall balance of performance and reasoning with a small batch approach
-- **Ablation 1**: Cleaner reasoning patterns but potentially less diverse thinking
+- **Ablation 1 Best**: Enhanced performance with medium batch size and memory optimization
-- **Ablation 2**: Improved token generation with fewer repetition artifacts
+- **Ablation 2 Best**: Highest capacity and stability, best for complex reasoning tasks

 All models output both detailed reasoning and a final classification label in JSON format.